TheShovel/MotionSprite/docs.md

 ## -Editor-
 ### Basics
-The editor is made out of a viewport and 4 pannels.<br>
+The editor is made out of a viewport, 4 pannels and a bar.<br>

 On the top left you have the part list.
 There you can add, remove, re-order and assign textures to parts of your animation.
 On the bottom left you have the property inspector.
 Once you click a